ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

     <setoption choice="1" name="ColdStart/>
 ```

-### If using Split routing:
+### Option 2: If using Split routing:

-1) Set  initial state of all state variables to either 0,1 or -9999 (i.e. cold start with default values or internally initialized values) in Settings.XML file
+1) Set initial state of all state variables to either 0,1 or -9999 (i.e. cold start with default values or internally initialised values) in Settings.XML file

 2) Activate the “InitLisflood” option in <lfoptions> section of Settings.XML file using:
 ```xml